swoosh15/hello-world/README.md

 My first repository in github

-I graduated as an aerospace engineer but would like to be a software engineer.
+I graduated as an aerospace engineer but now I am attempting to become a software engineer.
 I also love soccer.